slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
 We learn so little from peace."
 -- Chuck Palahniuk*

+### On anger

+Anger is a punishment we give ourselves for someone else’s mistake.

 ### On scars